You must use an email address dedicated to the bounce messages. Enter it in the "Bounce email address" field of the configuration:

 Connection timeout (seconds) : Set the maximum number of seconds AcyMailing should try to connect to your e-mail server before stopping.
 10 seconds is a good default value.

 Maximum number of e-mails : Each time AcyMailing will connect to your mailbox, it will handle a series of e-mails.
 You can set the maximum number of e-mails AcyMailing will handle at the same time (don't set 1M obviously).

-Enable the automatic bounce handling : Once tested, you will want this system to run automatically so you can then turn On this option and let AcyMailing do the job.
+Enable the automatic bounce handling : Once tested, you will want this system to run automatically and let AcyMailing do the job.
 Make sure a cron task is running.

 Frequency: set the frequency you want AcyMailing to check your bounce mailbox.

 Once it has been triggered, some reports will be displayed too (Last and next run time as well as a report).